CBIIT/nci-ctd2-dashboard/README.md

 3. All new instances of the classes should be created via `DashboardFactory` -- this is for better handling of the semantics.

 So let's take `Compound` as an example.
-The class `Compound` is actually an interface that extends the `Subject` interface which extends the `DashboardEntity` interface.
+The class `Compound` is actually an interface that extends the `Subject` interface which, in turn, extends the `DashboardEntity` interface.
 The interface determines which methods a class should provide.
 The actual implementation of the methods goes into the class `CompoundImpl` which, programmatically speaking, implements `Compound`.
 This is better explained with the following simple UML diagram: